materialsvirtuallab/nano281/labs/lab3/README.md

 ## Q1 - Predicting bravais lattice from XRD

 Develop a machine learning (ML) model to classify an XRD pattern into one of the 14 Bravais lattices.
 Experiment with any or all of the ML models that you have learnt so far in the course, and play around with various parameters.
 Given the size of the data, it is recommended that you sample only 10000 data points and use that to experiment with different models first, before trying to use the full data set to do a proper series of fits.
 Show all parameter optimizations carried out, e.g., grid search of relevant parameters.
-You should demonstrate the usage of at least two types of ML model (linear, trees, neural networks, etc.)/
+You should demonstrate the usage of at least two types of ML model (linear, trees, neural networks, etc.)

 Please save your *three best models* using:

 ```python
 import pickle
 with open('<First_name>_<Last_name>_<description of model, e.g., linear, tree, etc.>.pkl') as f: